 That is why testing your product before you put in the marketing effort is essential.
 When you’re testing this new feature out, you should lower your initial bid to a fraction of the cost.
 It will ensure that even if the product doesn’t perform as well as you thought, Amazon can’t maximize the failure by significantly increasing your bid.

-Taking the whole process and slowing it down is going to minimize overflow spending, and is going to focus all your money into the wanted effect.
+Taking the whole process and slowing it down is going to minimize overflow spending, and is going to focus all your money on the wanted effect.

 When Using Dynamic Bidding Doesn’t Make Sense